magicicada/cp/course_documents/course_info_readme.md

 This course is coursework-only.
 There is thus a lot of coursework, so you will need to manage things fairly carefully.

 We are planning:

 - Assignment 1: MiniZinc modelling assignment
+    - Relatively simple problem, focus on a correct model
-    - 10% of grade, due Tuesday 11 October
+    - 15% of grade, due Tuesday 15 October
 - Multiple choice Moodle quizzes
-    - Total 20%, spread throughout semester
+    - Total 15%, spread throughout semester
-- Assignment 2: A choice of two options:
+- Assignment 2: MiniZinc modelling assignment
-    - Comparing different solving approaches on the same problem (coding, testing, plotting)
-    - 7-minute video explaining one of a list of topics with a demo/example
+    - A more complex problem, correctness and efficiency needed
-    - in both cases 20% of grade, due Tuesday 8th November
+    - 20% of grade, due Tuesday 12 November
 - A research poster with presentation (50%)
-    - 50% of grade, due near end of semester
+    - 50% of grade, due Tuesday 26 November

+All assessments are due by 4:30 pm on the day they are due.
+Some will be automatically marked, some band-marked.

 ### Weekly Sessions

-Teaching is on Wednesdays from 9-11 and 13-14 in Adam Smith 915.
+Teaching is on Wednesdays from 9-11 and 13-14 in Boyd Orr.
 I'm planning to use the morning session for material, and the afternoon for Q&A, working on problems, etc.

 If the room has the infrastructure I'll record, but I cannot promise this will always work.